Dismiss Modal

 • Swap unhealthy side dishes, such as french fries, for healthy choices, such as sliced tomatoes or cottage cheese.

 • Only eat an amount that fits your meal plan.
-Remember: You can take home the leftovers.
+Remember that you can take home the leftovers.

 • Save dessert for special times.
-Then choose a small dessert or share 1 with a friend or family member.
+Then choose a small dessert or share a dessert with a friend or family member.

-• If you use insulin and your meal will be at a different time than you usually eat, ask your healthcare provider if and how you should adjust your medicine.
+• If you use insulin and your meal will be at a different time than you usually eat, ask your doctor if and how you should adjust your medicine.

 Make healthy choices